-Reactive bowling balls convert the supposedly constraining oily lane conditions into a favorable one by imparting more hook and aggression to the ball on these lanes.
+Reactive bowling balls convert the constraining oily lane conditions into a favorable one by imparting more hook and aggression to the ball on these lanes.
 However, it is often tricky to select the most suitable reactive ball among a huge variety of available options.
-And for this reason, we have shortlisted the most top-rated reactive balls among the large variety.
+And for this reason, we have listed the most top-rated reactive balls among the large variety.
 You only need to compare each of these reviewed balls with your specific needs and select the one that best fits your requirements.

-Top 9 Best Reactive Bowling Ball Reviewed
+Top 9 Best Reactive Bowling Balls Reviewed

 - Brunswick Rhino Bowling Ball